coh516/DMTPOET/README.md

 Document Management Template POET
 ===

-The DMT POET system is a linked document graph framework for managing complex business logic efficiently.
+The DMTPOET system is a linked document graph framework for managing complex business logic efficiently.

 This is used for creating user intefaces and binding them to merge rules to generate documents whilst managing and analysising data.